GOVTNZ/govtnz-design-system/packages/govtnz-ds-website/src/docs/components/Checkboxes.md

-Checkboxes enable users to select one or more options from a visible list of options, and to toggle a single option on or off.
+<P styleSize="large">Checkboxes enable users to select one or more options from a visible list of options, and to toggle a single option on or off.</P>

 ## Examples